brenu/basic_express_api/README.md

     - :control_knobs: **controllers**: folder that contains the controllers, which are structures that manage the tables
     - :arrows_counterclockwise: **middlewares**: folder that contains the middlewares, which are functions that take request data and manipulate that in order to achieve the application goals
     - :label: **models**: folder that contains the models, which are strucutres that represents tables, but I like to see them as basic classes
+    - :heavy_check_mark: **validators**: folder that contains the validators, which are specific middlewares created to verify if the request is being made in the correct way
   - :wrench: **config**: It's where you are going to find the configuration for installed modules and stuff like that.
 Example: Sequelize
   - :bar_chart: **database**: It's where you'll find code that is directly related to the database
     - :alarm_clock: **migrations**: folder that contains migrations, which are structures that help us with keeping the database version equal in every machine that runs the application